 Romani Studies appears twice a year.

-A Romani Studies subscription is a membership privilege of the Gypsy Lore Society.
+Beginning in 2023 Romani Studies will be an Open Access journal, supported by Gypsy Lore Society membership fees..
 Society members also receive a quarterly newsletter and discounts on other society publications.
-Annual membership is $40.
-See Membership Information to subscribe to Romani Studies or order back issues.
+Annual membership is $50.
+See Membership Information to join the society.

 For pricing and other information on institutional subscriptions, contact Liverpool University Press.